mirumee/ariadne-website/docs/api-reference.md

 def make_executable_schema(type_defs, bindables=None)
 ```

-Takes two arguments:
+It takes two arguments:

-- `type_defs` - string or list of strings with valid GraphQL types definitions.
+- `type_defs` - a string or list of strings with valid GraphQL types definitions.
-- `bindables` - [bindable or list of bindables](bindables.md) with Python logic to add to schema. *Optional*.
+- `bindables` - a [bindable or a list of bindables](bindables.md) with any Python logic to add to the schema. *Optional*.

-Returns `GraphQLSchema` instance that can be used to run queries on.
+It returns a `GraphQLSchema` instance that can be used to run queries onto.

 - - - - -